gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 Proving should take ~8 minutes and no more than 30 minutes.

 Once the proving process completes, save the QueryId printed for later:

 EX:
 Query Proving completed.
 QueryId: 0x7ee33a2be05c9019dedcd833c9c2fa516c2bd316b225dd7ca3bde5b1cdb987db

-## 5. Use Bridged Data to Mint Tokens on CCNext Testnet
+## 6. Use Bridged Data to Mint Tokens on CCNext Testnet
-We need to call `uscBridgeCompleteMint` in our bridge smart contract instance from step 5.
+We need to call `uscBridgeCompleteMint` in the pre-existing bridge contract at address 0xB85f7EFC53246468693d993558c36Be284FE8995 on CCNext Testnet.

+We also supply the address of a pre-existing mintable contract in which our bridged tokens will be minted, 0xF87960561ac3331f3492523fEf5F6096A460A413

 TODO: Replace shared testing private key with instructions to use CCNext faucet once set up
 ```sh